ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.hm-rega/README.md

 - Names: Activates the transfer of the plain text names of the data points from the CCU
 - Favorites: Activates the transfer and listing of favorites
 - Rooms: Activates the takeover of the rooms and a listing of them
-- Trades: Activates the transfer of trades and a list of them
+- Trades: Activates the transfer of trades and a listing of them

 ### Additional settings area
 Here the user can decide whether https (encrypted and tap-proof connection) should be used.
 If activated, the username and password must be entered